Xeon E7-8867 v3 vs Xeon Gold 6242R

 So, is Xeon Gold 6242R better than Xeon E7-8867 v3?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Xeon Gold 6242R is ahead with a 0.0% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Xeon E7-8867 v3 pulls ahead with 2.5% better PassMark.
 Xeon E7-8867 v3 also has the bigger cache pool with 25.9% larger total L3 cache (45 MB vs 36 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon E7-8867 v3 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon E7-8867 v3 is the stronger fit.
 You are getting 2.5% better PassMark, backed by 16 cores and 32 threads.
-It also carries the larger cache pool with 25.9% larger total L3 cache (45 MB vs 36 MB).
+It also has the larger cache pool with 25.9% larger total L3 cache (45 MB vs 36 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon Gold 6242R is the smarter buy today.
-Xeon Gold 6242R is $1,695 cheaper on MSRP at $2,977 MSRP versus $4,672 MSRP, and it gives you a 0.0% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Xeon E7-8867 v3 is still stronger for heavier multi-core work with 2.5% better PassMark.
-It is also 53.1% better value on MSRP (12.1 vs 7.9 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Xeon Gold 6242R is the better buy right now.
+Xeon Gold 6242R comes in $1,695 cheaper on MSRP at $2,977 MSRP versus $4,672 MSRP, and it still gives you a 0.0% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Xeon E7-8867 v3 is still stronger for heavier multi-core work with 2.5% better PassMark.
+It is also 53.1% better value on MSRP (12.1 vs 7.9 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?